Miquela

-Miquela Sousa, also called Lil Miquela, or known mononymously by the stage name Miquela, is a fictional American character, singer and social media personality created by Trevor McFedries and Sara DeCou.
-The character was created as a 20-year-old girl of Brazilian-American heritage.
+Miquela Sousa, also called Lil Miquela, or known mononymously by the stage name Miquela, is a virtual singer and social media personality.
+She was created by Trevor McFedries and Sara DeCou as a 19-year-old girl, often described as a "robot" of Brazilian-American heritage.
 The character began in 2016 as an Instagram profile that details a fictional narrative which presents Miquela as a CGI character and model in conflict with other digital projects while marketing a variety of brands, primarily in fashion.

 Miquela has been featured in product endorsements for streetwear and luxury brands such as Calvin Klein and Prada.
-The account gained more than a million followers within its first two years.
+Her account gained more than a million followers within its first two years.
+Miquela released her debut single "Not Mine" in 2017, followed by a series of singles.